DikshaVerma25/Resume/ReadMe.md

 ## Experience

-- **Software Engineer Co-op** at Radian Group Inc.
+### Software Engineer Co-op at Radian Group Inc.
-  - Gainesville, FL
+- Location: Gainesville, FL
 - May 2022 - Dec.
 2022

-  - Responsibilities:
+Responsibilities:
-    - Recompiled existing GraphQL and Typescript into Nest.js to make the code compatible with new node versions.
+- Recompiled existing GraphQL and Typescript into Nest.js to make the code compatible with new Node versions.
-    - Added Azure App Configuration to manage feature flags and documented it.
+- Added Azure App Configuration to manage feature flags and documented the process.
-    - Documented the network flow of the website for new hires, reducing redundancy of demo by 75%.
+- Documented the network flow of the website for new hires, reducing the redundancy of demos by 75%.
 - Addressed and filed common errors experienced while running scripts in the local environment.
 - Provided the network flow of the website with attribute length, datatype, and value included.

-## Jr. Software Developer at Compport
+### Jr. Software Developer at Compport
 - Location: Bhopal, India
 - May 2021 - Jul.
 2021